opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/onboard-onto-twilio.md

 Once your senderIDs have been approved, proceed to step 2.

-## Step 2: Fill in our Postman SMS onboarding form.
+## Step 2: Fill in our PostmanSG SMS onboarding form.

 Fill in the form [here](https://form.gov.sg/#!/63c8e185f2bd6c0012c02566).
 The information in this form will help us provision an account for your agency in our Twilio console.
 Do note that at this point, you will need to submit proof of your SenderID approval by SGNIC, on the form.
 2 screenshots are required - samples below.